 Toilets will be available along the route, with a selection of accessible toilets – most large London venues have an accessible loo of some kind.
 Changing places toilets are located near to the route at the Royal Festival Hall, Victoria Embankment Gardens (Embankment), Tate Modern, and City Hall.
 You can find a map of Changing Places toilets along the Southbank here.

 Cecil Sharp House has an accessible toilet – however, the nearest Changing Places toilets are located at King’s Cross and St Pancras railway stations, so please do plan carefully if you need these facilities.
 They are about 7 minutes apart by car, or 20 minutes by bus.

 Both the Southbank Tour and Cecil Sharp House have step-free/wheelchair access to most areas.
 Cecil Sharp House is accessible via a lift from the outside, and has an accessible toilet (not a Changing Places toilet, unfortunately).
 The tube from Camden Town has step free access via escalator, but not wheelchair access… the best way to travel to the Southbank by wheelchair is by bus – a guided group will leave Cecil Sharp House at 10am on Saturday.
 Please let us know when you book if you wish to join this group.

 We are looking for volunteers to help make the Festival of Morris, especially the Southbank Tour, a success.

 We need Tour Guides to accompany Morris teams along their personalised tour routes, and we need static volunteers to steward the dance spots.

-Volunteers will receive free entry to the rest of the Festival of Morris, and a 50% discount on indoor camping (if booked in advance).
+Volunteers will receive free entry to the rest of the Festival of Morris and a free purple Tshirt.